 Bill Boni: It is a pleasure to be here, Mike.

 Mike Mimoso: What concerns you most today about the state of cybercrime?

 Bill Boni: The biggest concern I have is just that the personnel, security

 practitioners, organizations, aren't really yet paying attention to

 This the way I think they need to.
-There has been a lot of
+There has been a lot of change over

 the last five years.
 We have done a good job in a lot of our